If you have been out of the workforce for some time, you will need to update

 Complaints/breach of rights

-Employment law in Ireland provides strong protection for employees who feel
+Employment law provides protection for employees who feel their rights have

-their rights have been breached.
-Complaints, disputes and grievances are heard
+been breached.
+Complaints, disputes and grievances are heard before a Rights

 Commissioner who will listen to both sides before completing an

 investigation of the complaint and issuing a recommendation.
 Recommendations